mateoblack/aws-zig-check/README.md

 # AWS ZIG Phase One Checker (Bash)

+> ⚠️ **IMPORTANT DISCLAIMER - NOT PRODUCTION READY**
+>
+> This tool is provided **for educational and evaluation purposes only**.
+It has **NOT** undergone formal AWS security review and should **NOT** be considered production-ready software.
+>
+> **Use at your own risk.** This code:
+> - Has not been reviewed or approved by AWS Security
+> - May contain bugs, security vulnerabilities, or incomplete implementations
+> - Should not be used as the sole basis for compliance decisions
+> - Is not officially supported or maintained by AWS
+>
+> If you choose to use this tool, you are responsible for validating its output and ensuring it meets your organization's security requirements.
+Always consult with qualified security professionals before making compliance decisions.

+---

 NSA Zero Trust Implementation Guideline compliance checker for AWS accounts.

 ## Quick Start